samsquire/additive-guis/README.md

 Here's a list of predicates implemented so far:

+## emits

+Emits the data that was used to render this element

+## selects

+Configures which widget an emitted item goes into

+## mappedBy

+Configures what widget is rendered

 # leftOf

 The widget should be to the left of another widget.